halogeeni/strange-horizon/README.md

 # strange-horizon

-API for Strange Horizon record label
+API for Strange Horizon record label.
+Work in progress.

+This is also an experiment to work with latest Java goodies:
 * Java 12
 * Spring Boot 2
 * JUnit 5